A movement to connect, engage and provide opportunities and a cross-sector platform for Native youth in California.

 - The inaugural cohort worked on issues including the Indian Child Welfare Act (ICWA), food sovereignty and creating inclusive college campuses, among others.
 Many participated in the White House Tribal Youth Summit, the White House Tribal Nations Summit, and a roundtable convening with philanthropic organizations, tribal leadership, congressional offices and federal agencies to discuss support for California Native communities.

-- The 2024 cohort convened in Sacramento, where Ambassadors met with leadership from the California Endowment and Assemblymember James Ramos.
-They also spent time in community where they participated in culturally significant activities, including learning a traditional weaving technique.
+- The 2024 cohort convened in Sacramento to met with leaders from the California Endowment and Assemblymember James Ramos.
+They also spent time in community and participated in culturally significant activities, including learning a traditional weaving technique.

 - Fellows have also participated in a data sovereignty initiative, analyzing California-specific data from CNAY’s Center Us Survey.